 -Embrace a prosperity gospel that treats prayer like a daggone Sear’s Catalogue, with God as head of the customer service department;

 -Reject deeply spiritual teachings and practices of other world religions, because if they don’t include the words of Jesus, they must be of the devil.
-And we are super scared of the devil;
+And we are super scared of the devil;-Enforce rigid gender roles that not only keep women out of leadership–by virtue of, you know, them not having the superior man parts–and also bleed into what is expected of women in home and family life.

 I’m not saying that all people who embrace a more conservative brand of faith are of lesser intelligence; but I will say that, over the past 100 years or so, the Church has definitely lost some smart people to this short-sighted gospel.